jmw-phys/iNORG/README.md

     realized: add the Atomic Orbital Configuration Probability calculation. next do : tested in three or five orbitals.
     thinking: (same as prev)

+Version: v1.2.7 @ 2023.08.26
+    realized: fix the bug for mu in the 3 or 5 bands. next do : (same as prev)
+    thinking: (same as prev)